Pekin Community High School District 303: History

-Controversies

 Mascot controversy

-From the high school's founding until the 1981 school year, the football team was officially named the "Pekin Chinks", represented by a red dragon logo, done in part to represent the town of Pekin's wrongly supposed relation to the Chinese city of Peking.
+From the high school's founding until the 1981 school year, the football team was officially named the "Pekin Chinks", represented by a red dragon logo, referencing the Chinese origins of the name "Pekin".
 The team mascots were a male and a female student who would wear stereotypical Chinese attire, calling themselves the "Chink" and "Chinklette", and striking a gong whenever the team scored.
 In previous eras the community had almost no Chinese American residents.

-In 1974 members of the National Organization of Chinese-Americans who took offense to the name suggested to municipal government employees that the sports team should have a different name.
+In 1974 members of the National Organization of Chinese-Americans who took offense to the name suggested to municipal government employees that the team be renamed.
 The members asked the mayor and the city attorney to intervene but the response was that they were unable to.
 The area Chamber of Commerce argued that the community took opposition to the idea of the mascot being offensive.
 That year, a vote was conducted within the student body to change the name, and the vote ended in a landslide victory for "chinks" at 1,034 votes to 182.
 In 1975 the Peoria Journal Star stopped including the mascot name in the publication.
+In that year the "Chink" and "Chinklette" mascots were also retired, and between 1975 and 1979, the nickname ceased to be printed on player or marching band uniforms.
+Additional publications no longer included the mascot name, and the school stopped displaying statues of the mascots.
+However, a second vote showed similar widespread support for the name.

-A second vote received similar results.
-As time passed additional publications no longer included the mascot name.
-The school stopped displaying statues of the mascots.
-In 1980, the school board forced a name change to "Pekin Dragons"; a name that has stayed to the present.
-By the 1990s, some graduates from the pre-dragon era of the district have expressed a desire for the original name to return, despite being criticized for being degrading, racist, and lacking common decency.
+The school appears not to have had any Asian students in the 1960s, but by the 1979-80 school year there were nineteen students of Asian descent, including four Chinese.
+At the beginning of the 1980–81 school year, the school board forced a name change to "Pekin Dragons", a name that has stayed to the present.
+This incurred widespread protest from students and parents, including some students boycotting classes.
+Some graduates from the pre-Dragon era have expressed a desire for the original name to return, despite it being criticized as degrading and racist.
 Historian James W. Loewen noted that the name "Dragons" was also problematic, given that Pekin had been notorious for being a statewide Ku Klux Klan headquarters in the 1920s, with the Klan owning the Pekin Daily Times for several years, and with a prominent Klan leader still living in Pekin in 2005.
+After a TikTok video brought the former mascot to national attention in 2023, some Pekin alumni again defended the name and arranged to have "Pekin Chinks" T-shirts printed.
+As of 2025, such T-shirts are apparently still covertly distributed.